-This shortlist includes properties identified in previous studies, by Inner West Council town planners and heritage officers, and GML consultants.
+This shortlist includes properties identified in previous studies, by Council's Heritage Team and GML consultants.
 It does not identify all potential heritage items of this building type within the Inner West LGA.

-Figure 2.1 Map showing the locations of the pubs of this study in Balmain and Rozelle (former Leichhardt Council LGA) in relation to existing HCAs.
+Figure 2.1 Map showing the locations of the pubs of this study in Balmain and Rozelle in relation to existing HCAs.
 (Source: GML 2022)

-Figure 2.2 Map showing the locations of the pubs of this study in Annandale, Leichhardt and Lewisham (former Leichhardt and Marrickville LGAs) in relation to existing HCAs.
+Figure 2.2 Map showing the locations of the pubs of this study in Annandale, Leichhardt and Lewisham in relation to existing HCAs.
 (Source: GML 2022)